 Here’s something you can check off your to-do list in just a few minutes: open a new online savings account.
 An online savings account is a secure way to manage and access your money—while you earn interest.
-And opening one couldn’t be easier.
+And, opening one couldn’t be easier.
+Here’s how to open an online savings account now.

 1. Choose a reputable online bank